 Immunotherapy is a cancer treatment method which relies on the stimulation on the white cells of body’s own immune system to fight cancer and eliminate cancer cells.

 Immunotherapy is usually used in the treatment for the cancer patients’ to slow down the growth of cancer cells and stop the cancer cells spreading to other organs and tissues in the body, it also helps those who recovered from cancer avoid the diseases recurrence.

 What is cancer ?

-Cancer is a disease in which some of the body’s cells grow uncontrollably and spread to other parts of the body via the blood or lymphatic system.
-Caners can be catogorized into different types depending on the orgins of organ where the cancer cells started to grow and spread.
-Nowadays, there is still no method to kill the cancer cells completely and effectively, which makes cancer a disease resulting a high mortality rate worldwide inlcuding Thailand.
+Caners can be categorized into different types depending on the origins of organ where the cancer cells started to grow and spread.
+Nowadays, there is still no method to kill the cancer cells completely and effectively, which makes cancer a disease resulting a high mortality rate worldwide including Thailand.

 - Surgery: this treatment is to take the surgery to remove the cancerous mass in the organ or tissue.
 For example, the colon surgery in the treatment of colon cancer;

 - Radiation therapy: radiation therapy uses high-powered energy beams, such as X-rays and protons, to locate and kill the cancer cells.
 For example, irradiating the chest to treat the breast cancer ;